ECHibiki/4Free-FSE/README.md

 # 4chanX-FSE
 ## Navigation
 Visit the folder "Individual Packages" to see and download individual scripts.
-This folder contains QAJPYOtGo's MD5 filters for 4chanX and FSE, and will contain files and folders relating to the Typescript combination of my userscripts.
+This folder contains QAJPYOtGo's MD5 filters for 4chanX, the .ts src folder, and the built user.js file in builds.
 ## Future Developement
 	Combine all into one master script relying entirely on 4chanX and it's API.
 ## About 4chanX-FSE